Syrian revolution: March 2011 uprising

 Meanwhile, minor protests occurred elsewhere in the country.
-Protesters demanded the release of political prisoners, the abolition of Syria's 48-year emergency law, more freedoms, and an end to pervasive government corruption.
+Protestors demanded the release of political prisoners, the abolition of Syria's 48-year emergency law, more freedoms, and an end to pervasive government corruption.
 The events led to a "Friday of Dignity" on 18 March, when large-scale protests broke out in several cities, including Banias, Damascus, al-Hasakah, Daraa, Deir az-Zor, and Hama.
 Police responded to the protests with tear gas, water cannons, and beatings.
 At least 6 people were killed and many others injured.

+On 23 March, units of the Fourth Division led by Maher al-Assad stormed a gathering in a Sunni mosque in Daraa, killing five more civilians.
+Victims included a doctor who was treating the wounded.
+Anger at the incident arose exponentially in the province and across the country.
+The regime attempted to simmer down the protests by announcing tax-cuts and pay rises the next day.
+On 25 March, tens of thousands of people participated in the funerals of those killed, chanting: "We do not want your bread, we want dignity".
+Statues and billboards of Hafez al-Assad and Bashar al-Assad were demolished during the events.

 On 25 March, mass protests spread nationwide, as demonstrators emerged after Friday prayers.
-At least 20 protesters were reportedly killed by security forces.
+At least 20 protestors were killed by security forces.
 Protests subsequently spread to other Syrian cities, including Homs, Hama, Baniyas, Jasim, Aleppo, Damascus and Latakia.
-Over 70 protesters in total were reported killed.
+Over 70 protestors in total were reported killed.

+In his public address delivered on 30 March, Assad said "conspirators" were pushing an "Israeli agenda", condemned the protests as a "foreign plot" and described those who were killed by the firing as a "sacrifice for national stability", sparking widespread outcry.
+Assad said reforms in Syria could be considered, but only after the country stabilized and economic conditions improved.
+However, he did not specify which reforms would be implemented nor did he offer any timeframe for change.
+A protestor who was the relative of one of the detained boys told reporters: "He didn't ask the MPs to stand for a minute's silence and he said those who were killed were sacrificial martyrs..
+But here in Daraa, the army and security deal with us like traitors or agents for Israel.
+We hoped our army would fight and liberate the occupied Golan, not send tanks and helicopters to fight civilians."